tari-project/tari/RFC/src/RFC-0150_Wallets.md

 ### Key responsibilities

-The Wallet software is responsible for constructing and negotiating transactions for transferring and receiving Tari coins on the base layer.
-It should also provide functionality to generate, store and recover a master seed key and derived cryptographic key pairs that can be used for base layer addresses and signing of transactions.
+The Wallet software is responsible for constructing and negotiating [transaction]s for transferring and receiving [tari coin]s on the [Base Layer].
+It should also provide functionality to generate, store and recover a master seed key and derived cryptographic key pairs that can be used for [Base Layer] addresses and signing of [transaction]s.

 ### Details of functionality